Achievable logoAchievable logo

 Nn Autonomic ganglia, chromaffin cells of the adrenal medulla Opening of sodium and potassium channels Release of adrenal hormones, mediate fast synaptic transmission in ganglia, regulation of autonomic activity.

-Nicotinic receptors, Nn as well as Nm type, have 5 subunits - two alpha, one each of beta, delta and epsilon.
-The alpha subunits have the ACh binding site.
-Both sites should be bound to open the ion channel.
+Nicotinic receptors (both Nn and Nm types) have 5 subunits: two alpha subunits and one each of beta, delta, and epsilon.
+The alpha subunits contain the ACh binding sites.
+Both binding sites must be occupied to open the ion channel.
 Activation causes influx of sodium and calcium and efflux of potassium.

 Sign up for free to take 28 quiz questions on this topic